temmy222/PyTOUGHREACT/docs/publication/paper.md

 ## React Architecture

 The react component consists of two main subcomponents: the chemical subcomponent and the solute subcomponent.
-The chemical subcomponent is responsible for defining the chemical constituents of the simulation such as the primary species, water, mineral, gas while the solute sub component is responsible for mapping each of the defined chemical constituents to the grid of the simulation and other functions such as what grids to write to output etc.
+The chemical subcomponent is responsible for defining the chemical constituents of the simulation such as the primary species, water, mineral, gas while the solute sub component is responsible for mapping each of the defined chemical constituents to the grid of the simulation and other functions such as what grids to write to output etc. This component contains information stored in the solute.inp file for TOUGHREACT simulations.

 ## Result and Plotting Architecture